openmultiplayer/web/docs/scripting/functions/GameTextForAll.md

 :::warning

-Do note that the players can crash if invalid number of tilde (~) is in the game text.
+Do note that the players may crash because of odd number of tilde (~) symbols used in the game text.

 ## Related Functions